 One of the main benefits of sand is its cost effectiveness.
 Since it is so affordable, arena owners can keep their costs lower by including sand in their arenas.
 It is also very diverse, as you can purchase very fine or very coarse sand or sand that is coated in various waxes to help with texture and resilience.

-Stone dust is made by processing sand and stones through a crushing machine.
+Stone dust is made by processing sand and stones through a crushing machine and costs $1.75 to $2.50 per square foot, making it a more expensive product than sand.
 This results in a very fine, sand-like, powder.
-Stone dust provides stability and is known to drain without issue.
+Stone dust provides stability and is known to drain without issue

 As the name implies, stone dust tends to be very dusty.
 For the health and safety of both you and your horses, this material needs to be watered regularly and maintained so the dust does not get out of hand.
 Furthermore, the nature of this material makes it prone to over-compacting, meaning the surface will become hard and no longer provide adequate cushioning to your horses hooves.